siyaochen/i-am-very-smart-bot/README.md

 # I-am-very-smart-Bot
-A reddit bot that changes comments to mimic supremely intelligent humans
+A reddit bot that alters Reddit comments to mimic intellectually superior humans.